-What Does Mc Elhenny Sheffield do with your Personal Information?
+What Does Me cElhenny Sheffield do with your Personal Information?
 Why?
 Financial companies choose how they share your personal information.
-Federal laws, certain state privacy laws, give consumers the right to limit some but not all sharing.
-Feder law also requires us to tell you how we collect, share, and protect your personal information.
+Federal laws, and certain state privacy laws, give consumers the right to limit some but not all sharing.
+Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?
 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include: Social Security number and income Transaction or loss history and account transactions Assets and Investment Experience How?
 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons we choose to share and whether you can limit this sharing.
 Who?
 McElhenny Sheffield Capital Management is an SEC registered investment adviser.
 Registration does not imply a certain level of skill or training.
-How we To protect your personal information from unauthorized access and use, we use protect your security measures that comply with federal law.
-These measures include computer personal safeguards and secured files and buildings. information?
-We train our employees to protect customer information.
-We require independent contractors and outside corporation who work with up to We require independent contractors and outside companies who work with us to adhere to strict privacy standards through their contracts with us. adhere to strict privacy standards through their contracts with us.
-We continually seek to enhance our security tools and processes.
-Why can't I Federal law gives you the right to limit: (1) sharing for affiliates' everyday business purposes limit all - information about your creditworthiness, (2) affiliates from using your information to sharing? market to you, and (3) sharing for nonaffiliates to market to you.
-We do not share silaring: information in a manner that you could limit.
-Accordingly, we are not required to offer and do not offer an opt-out.
+How we To protect your personal information from unauthorized access and use, we use protect your personal safeguards and secured files and buildings. information? · · · · · · We require independent contractors and outside companies who work with us to adhere to strict privacy standards through their contracts with us. adhere to strict privacy standards through their contracts with us.
+Why can't I We continually seek to enhance our security tools and processes.
+Federal law gives you the right to limit: (1) sharing for affiliates' everyday business purposes limit all - information about your creditworthiness, (2) affiliates from using your information to sharing? market to you, and (3) sharing for nonaffiliates to market to you.
+We do not share Siluting: information in a manner that you could limit.
+Accordingly, we are not required to offer do not offer an opt-out.
 State laws and individual companies could potentially give you additional rights.
 Your choice for a joint account will apply to everyone on your account unless you tell us otherwise.
-Other • California residents: We will not share information we collect about you with Important companies outside of McElhenny Sheffield Capital Management, unless the law allows.
-Information For example, we may share information with your consent or to service your accounts. • Vermont residents: If your account has a Vermont billing address, we will automatically treat your account as if you have directed us not to share information about your creditworthiness with our Affiliates.
+Other California residents: We will not share information we collect about you with Important companies outside of McElhenny Sheffield Capital Management, unless the law allows.
+Information For example, we may share information with your consent or to service your accounts. • Vermont residents: If your account has a Vermont billing address, we will automatical treat your account as if you have directed us not to share information about you creditworthiness with our Affiliates.
 Questions?
 Call (214) 922-9200 or email: info@mscm.net